-Would Samsung win your dollar if Music Hub was available on all of your devices?Chase Bonar - Contributing Editor
+Would Samsung win your dollar if Music Hub was available on all of your devices?Chase Bonar - Member

 According to the Nielsen Company & Billboard’s 2012 Music Industry Report, digital track sales increased 5 percent year over year, while the sales of digital albums jumped 14.1%, and it’s not going unnoticed in South Korea.
 In a recent interview with The Next Web, Samsung’s SVP TJ Kang said Samsung is looking to expand Music Hub across their entire portfolio of devices.
 Great news for those having trouble syncing their Amazon account with their Samsung refrigerators.

 Basically, if you thought you had no reason to buy music the old-fashioned way, now you really don't.
 Samsung is looking to bring tunes to their appliances, computers, and smartphones all at once.
 Bear in mind, Samsung already offers Music Hub on their Galaxy S III and Galaxy Note II, but that’s where it ends.
 Kang is referring to Music Hub as it’s own app which would eventually be available on all smartphones.
 Impressed yet?
 Imagine your music streaming across your 55-inch Samsung OLED TV, ASUS Transformer tablet, and HTC DROID DNA.
 It might sound unnecessary at first, but do we really need half the freedoms manufacturers currently offer consumers?
 No, so sit down, reader and brace yourself because Samsung looks set to have a drastic impact in all of our musical desires.